Real-Fruit-Snacks/Combined-Code-Blocks/CONTRIBUTING.md

 ### Testing Checklist

 - [ ] Basic combine functionality works
-- [ ] All output locations work correctly
+- [ ] Combined block appears at the end of the note
 - [ ] Language filtering works as expected
 - [ ] Frontmatter overrides function properly
 - [ ] `<!-- combine:ignore -->` tags are respected